electraone/datafiles/manual/src/developers/midiimplementation.md

 - `0x00` `0x21` `0x45` Electra One MIDI manufacturer Id
 - `0x08` Execute command
 - `0x0D` Lua command
-- `lua-command-text` ASCII bytes representing the log message
+- `lua-command-text` ASCII bytes representing the Lua command
 - `0xF7` SysEx closing byte

-The `lua-command-text` is free form sting containing Lua command to be executed.
+The `lua-command-text` is free form string containing Lua command to be executed.
 The maximum length is limited to 128 characters.
 It is recommended to call predefined functions.

 ##### An example of the lua-command-text
 ``` lua